Skip to content

 • No built-in language server; editor integration relies on third-party plugins or pairing with pyright or ty

-• Slower than ty and pyright on large codebases, though the gap has narrowed
+• Slower than ty on large codebases, though roughly on par with pyright on current versions

 • Struggles with highly dynamic Python patterns